 npm i @privy-io/react-auth @zerodev/sdk @zerodev/ecdsa-validator viem

-1. Sign up for a ZeroDev account and get your project ID
+1. Sign up for a ZeroDev account and create a project

 2. Configure Privy settings